Testament (band): Musical style and lyrics

 Inspired by the new wave of British heavy metal (NWOBHM) and local Bay Area music scenes, Testament has been credited as one of the leaders of the second wave of thrash metal in the late 1980s, as well as one of the most influential Bay Area thrash metal bands.
-In a 2021 Revolver magazine fan poll, Testament was voted number one as best non-"Big Four" thrash band.
-AllMusic referred to them as "one of the first thrash acts to emerge from the Bay Area in Metallica's wake during the '80s."
-Dom Lawson of Blabbermouth praised Testament's longevity and contributions to the thrash metal revival movement, stating that the band—along with "the similarly vital likes of" Exodus and Kreator—has "been instrumental in keeping thrash metal's older generation at the forefront of the modern scene."
-Testament is considered to be part of the "Big Eight" of thrash metal, along with Metallica, Megadeth, Slayer, Anthrax, Exodus, Overkill and Death Angel.
+In 1991, Joe Gore of Guitar Player described the band as "a Northern California riff-in-E-or-die metal quintet", while AllMusic referred to them as "one of the first thrash acts to emerge from the Bay Area in Metallica's wake during the '80s."
+In 1989, Brad Tolinski of Guitar World wrote, "More than any other band, Testament can be seen as the missing link between heavy and speed metal.
+Their use of gothic imagery, minor keys and copious guitar heroics can easily be traced to the Dio/Ozzy/Iron Maiden/Sabbath school of rock apocalypse."
+Loudwire stated that "the band brought more cerebral guitar work, dynamic songwriting and fresh take on thrash singing."